Homological stability for the ribbon Higman--Thompson groups: Asymptotic mapping class groups related to the ribbon Higman--Thompson groups

 \subsection{The asymptotic mapping class group of the disk punctured by the Cantor set}

 In the last subsection, we want to identify the asymptotic mapping class group $\CB V_{d,r}(D)$ with the oriented ribbon Higman--Thompson groups $RV^+_{d,r}$ and the half-twist asymptotic mapping class group $\CH V_{d,r}(D)$ with the ribbon Higman--Thompson group $RV_{d,r}$.
 The following lemma appears in \cite[Section 2]{BT12} without a proof, so we provide the details here.
+Note that what they call the pure ribbon braid group is the oriented pure ribbon braid group in our definition (see Definition \ref{defn-rb}).

 \begin{lem} Let $D_k$ be the $(k+1)$-holed sphere.
 Then $\Map(D_k)$ can be naturally identified with the pure oriented ribbon braid group $PRB_k^+$. \end{lem} \Proof Note that $D_k$ can be identified with a disk with $k$ holes.
 Let $\partial_b$ denote the boundary of the disk.
 Let $\bar{D}_k$ be a disk with $k$ punctures obtained from $D_k$ by attaching one punctured disk to each hole.
 The induced map $\CC ap:\Map(D_k)\to \PMap(\bar{D}_k)$ is the capping homomorphism.
 Note that $\PMap(\bar{D}_k) \cong PB_k$.
 Now applying \cite[Proposition 3.19]{FaMa11} and the fact that the Dehn twists around the holes of $D_k$ commute, one sees that the kernel $K$ is a free abelian group of rank $k$ generated by these $k$ Dehn twists.
 Here the capping homomorphism splits.
 To prove this, we first embed $PB_k$ into $PRB_k^+$ by viewing the pure braid group of $k$-strings as the set of ribbon braids on $k$ bands such that the bands have no twists.
 We can think of $D_k$ as being embedded into $\mathbb{R}^2$ with $\partial_b$ as the unit circle and the $k$ holes in $D_k$ equally distributed inside $\partial_b$ along the $x$-axis.
 The intersections of these holes with the $x$-axis gives $k$ sub-intervals of the $x$-axis denoted $I_1,\cdots,I_k$.
 We now put the bands representing a pure braid $x\in PB_k\leq PRB_k^+$ in $D\times [0,1]$ which starts and ends at $I_1,\cdots,I_k$.
 Note that the bands here will not twist at all.
 Now we comb the bands straight from bottom to top.
 This induces a homeomorphism of $D_k\times \{0\}$ and hence an element in the mapping class group $\Map(D_k)$.
 One checks that this map is a group homomorphism and injective.
 Since $PB_k$ acts on $K$ trivially, we have $\Map(D_k) \cong K \times PB_k \cong \BZ^k\times PB_k \cong PRB_k^+$ where the number of Dehn twists around each boundary component is naturally identified with the number of full twists on each bands.